Dr. Darren Pascavage- Head of School and Faculty, Mathematics

 Jordan Conerty- Faculty, Social Studies

-Mr. Conerty, originally from Woodstock, Illinois, recently relocated to Mahomet, Illinois, where he lives with his wife.
-Besides teaching Mr. Conerty enjoys hiking anywhere he can, reading books that make him feel uncomfortable, listening to music, training for half marathons, and exploring Champaign County.
+Mr. Conerty, originally from Woodstock, Illinois, lives in Mahomet, Illinois, where he lives with his wife and their two dogs.
+Besides teaching Mr. Conerty enjoys hiking anywhere he can, reading books that make him feel uncomfortable, taking in live music, training for half marathons, and exploring Champaign County.

 Eileen Chen- Faculty, Mandarin